Amit-Gupta26/BlueComm/README.md

 =====================
 A bunch of class to help you to deal with bluetooth on android.

+This library is a set of function and method to connect with bluetooth device.
+It provide a lot of listener for connection, pairing or state change.
+You can serialize and save custom BlueCommDevice object.

 ## Getting Started
 I'm planning to put this project on Gradle when it be ready to be used.